Artemis6425/GameShuffler/README.md

 ## Known issues

+- Undoing causes a `KeyError` in the terminal.
+As far as I can tell, this is purely visual.
+Most undoing works as intended.
-- When undoing the 2nd to last instance, the script bascially crashes.
+    - However, when undoing the 2nd to last instance, the script bascially crashes.
 Just don't fail until its fixed 4Head
 - Undoing also immediately switches your instance.
 Could be a "feature" but it's a side effect.

 ## Future ideas